-- Purpose of the Grid: represent data - Much more on UNK variables etc. below - Each block of data resides on exactly one processor\ (at a given point in time) - □ At a given point in time, the number of local blocks on a processor lies between 1 and MAXBLOCKS. (or even 0, at least in initialization) - Grid\getLocalNumBlks returns the current local value. - MAXBLOCKS is defined at setup time.
-This represents a hardwired limit on how many blocks can exist in total. - □ Paramesh attempts to balance blocks across processors so that processor will have approximately equal amounts of work to do. - With the FLASH3 Uniform Grid (UG), the number of blocks is always one per processor.
+- Purpose of the Grid: represent data - □ Much more on UNK variables etc. below - □ More precisely, will be talking about the GridMain subunit of Grid - Each block of data resides on exactly one processor\ (at a given point in time) - At a given point in time, the number of local blocks on a processor lies between 1 and MAXBLOCKS. (or can be 0, at least during initialization) - MAXBLOCKS is defined at setup time.
+This represents a hardwired limit on how many blocks can exist in total. - Grid\getLocalNumBlks() returns the current local value. - Paramesh attempts to balance blocks across processors so that processor will have approximately equal amounts of work to do. - With the FLASH4 Uniform Grid (UG), the number of blocks is always one per processor.